devptl04/Instagram/README.md

 - **JavaScript**: The programming language used to build the application.

 ## Demo
 - Feel free to check it out!
-[Instagram Clone](https://mycustomsocialmedia.vercel.app)
+[Instagram Clone](https://dev-patel-project.vercel.app/)
+- Please note, the website is currently under review by Google for potential phishing (since its a clone), so do not refresh the page

 Thank you for looking at this project!
 If you have any questions or suggestions, feel free to contact me at devptl04@gmail.com.